The One Cleaning Solution to NEVER Use On Your Outdoor Water fountains

 The One Cleaning Solution to NEVER Use On Your Outdoor Water fountains To ensure that water fountains last a while, it is important to practice regular maintenance.
 It is important to clean it out and take out any debris or foreign elements that might have dropped into or onto it.
 Additionally, anywhere light from the sun mixes with still water, algae can develop.
 Either sea salt, hydrogen peroxide, or vinegar can be blended into the water to eliminate this issue.

+There are those who like to use bleach, but that is hazardous to any animals that might drink or bathe in the water - so should therefore be avoided.
 Every 3-4 months, garden fountains should go through a serious cleaning.
 The first step is to empty out all of the water.
 Next use mild soap and a soft sponge to clean inside the reservoir.
 If there is delicate artwork, you might need to use a toothbrush for those hard-to-reach areas.
 Make sure all the soap is properly rinsed off.

 Numerous organisms and calcium deposits may get inside the pump, so it is best to take it apart and clean it completely.
 You might want to let it soak in vinegar for a few hours to make it much less difficult to clean.
 If you want to eliminate build-up in your fountain, use rain water or mineral water rather than tap water, as these don’t contain any ingredients that might stick to the inside of the pump.